MaxNoragami/LFA-labs-2025/lab3/Report/report_lab3.md

 ```

 ##### The Logic Within `Tokenizer`
-&ensp;&ensp;&ensp; The `Tokenizer` class declaration establishes the core components needed for lexical analysis:
+The `Tokenizer` class declaration establishes the core components needed for lexical analysis:
 - `_input`: Stores the entire source code as a string
 - `_position`: Tracks the current character position during analysis
 - `_line` and `_column`: Keep track of the current line and column for error reporting

 &ensp;&ensp;&ensp; These private fields maintain the tokenizer's state as it processes the input character by character.
 The position tracking is essential for both token extraction and providing accurate location information.

 ```csharp